Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 **Note that we have put some effort in testing LUMI/23.09 and have rebuild the GPU version of the packages in LUMI/23.09 central stack to as much as possible remove references to ROCm libraries that may cause problems.
-However, we will not invest time in solving problems with older versions for which we already indicated that there would be problems.**
+However, we will not invest time in solving problems with even older versions of the LUMI stacks for which we already indicated before the maintenance that there would be problems.**

 ## How to get running again?